GenerationSoftware/ERC5164/README.md

  * @param _gasLimit Maximum amount of gas required for the `_messages` to be executed
  * @param _maxSubmissionCost Max gas deducted from user's L2 balance to cover base submission fee
  * @param _gasPriceBid Gas price bid for L2 execution
- * @return uint256 Id of the retryable ticket that was created */ function processMessage( bytes32 messageId,
+ * @return uint256 ID of the retryable ticket that was created */ function processMessage( bytes32 messageId,